An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Introduction

 \begin{theorem}[Positivstellensatz with primitive recursive degree estimates] Let ${\cal F}$ be a system of sign conditions in $\K[x_1, \dots, x_k]$, such that $ \#|{\cal F}| = s$ and the degree of every polynomial in ${\cal F}$ is bounded by $d$.
 If ${\rm Real}({\cal F}, \R)$ is empty, one can compute an incompatibility $\lda {\cal F} \rda$ with degree bounded by

 where $c$ is a universal constant and the height of the exponential tower is $k+4$. \end{theorem}

-A different constructive proof for the Real Nullstellensatz and Hilbert 17-th problem was given in \cite{Sch}, providing also primitive recursive degree bounds for the incompatibility it produces.
+A different constructive proof of the Real Nullstellensatz and Hilbert 17-th problem was given in \cite{Sch}, providing also primitive recursive degree bounds for the incompatibility it produces.

-On the other hand, lower degree bounds for the Positivstellensatz are given in \cite{GV2}, where for $k \ge 2$, an example of an incompatible system ${\cal F}$ in $\K[x_1, \dots, x_k]$ with $|{\cal F}| = k$ and the degree of every polynomial in ${\cal F}$ bounded by $2$, such that every incompatibility of the system has degree at least $2^{k-2}$ is provided.
+On the other hand, lower bounds on the degrees for the Positivstellensatz are given in \cite{GV2}, where for $k \ge 2$, an example is provided of an incompatible system ${\cal F}$ in $\K[x_1, \dots, x_k]$ with $|{\cal F}| = k$ and the degree of every polynomial in ${\cal F}$ bounded by $2$, such that every incompatibility of the system has degree at least $2^{k-2}$.
 Concerning Hilbert 17-th problem, an example of a nonnegative polynomial of degree $4$ in $k$ variables, such that in any decomposition as a sum of squares of rational functions, the degree of some denominator is bounded from below by a linear function in $k$, appears in \cite{BlGoPf}.

-The huge gap between the best known lower degree bound for the Positivstellensatz, which is single exponential, and the best upper degree bound known up to now, which is primitive recursive, is in strong contrast with the state of the art for Hilbert Nullstellensatz.
+The huge gap between the best known lower bound on the degrees for the Positivstellensatz, which is singly exponential, and the best upper bound on the degrees known up to now, which is primitive recursive, is in strong contrast with the state of the art for the Hilbert Nullstellensatz.
 For this result, elementary recursive upper degree bounds are already known since \cite{Herm}.
-Indeed, it is easy using resultants to obtain a double exponential bound on the degree of a Nullstellensatz identity \cite{VW,BPRbook}.
-More recent and sophisticated results give single exponential degree estimates \cite{Brown,CGH,Kol,Jel}, which are known to be optimal.
+Indeed, it is easy using resultants to obtain a doubly exponential bound on the degree of a Nullstellensatz identity \cite{VW,BPRbook}.
+More recent and sophisticated results give singly exponential degree estimates \cite{Brown,CGH,Kol,Jel}, which are known to be optimal.